Private Hell 36: Reception

-Film critic Bosley Crowther wrote a tepid review: "attention is sharply divided between the main theme and the incidental character that Miss Lupino plays.
+Film critic Bosley Crowther wrote a tepid review: "...attention is sharply divided between the main theme and the incidental character that Miss Lupino plays.
 This is somewhat understandable, since Miss Lupino happens to be one of the partners in Filmakers and a coauthor of the script.
 But let's not worry about it.
 No deplorable damage is done.
 There's not very much here to damage.
 Just an average melodrama about cops."

 Theme

-Private Hell 36 showcases a number of Siegel’s thematic concerns, among them the crisis that occurs when “original assumptions [or] convictions are turned against a protagonist” Film critic Judith M. Kass writes:
+Private Hell 36 showcases a number of Siegel’s thematic concerns, among them the crisis that occurs when “original assumptions [or] convictions are turned against a protagonist.”
+Film critic Judith M. Kass wrote:

 Siegel demonstrates that love is not a refuge for man or woman, even for the couple (Howard Duff and Dorothy Malone) whose marriage is threatened by Duff’s anxiety and subsequent drinking.
 For Siegel, love apparently complicates rather than ameliorates the existential loneliness of his characters, creating for them additional hurdles in their already turbulent emotional lives and forming, rather than eroding, barriers to feeling and closeness.